-On September 20, 2012 at the Center for Urban History of East Central Europe there was a practical research seminar entitled "Historical Atlas of Lviv: Maps, Texts, Reconstructions" with the participation of Ukrainian and Polish scholars.
-Working on the Atlas is a team comprised of representatives of various disciplines: historical cartography, archaeology, historical architecture, urban studies, social history.
-In order that the synergy of their interaction have the highest coefficient of useful activity, the seminar included presentations and discussions of such practical and scholarly questions as:
+Working on the Atlas is a team of Ukrainian and Polish scholars comprised of representatives of various disciplines: historical cartography, archaeology, historical architecture, urban studies, social history.
+In order that the synergy of their interaction has the highest coefficient of useful activity, the seminar included presentations and discussions of such practical and scholarly questions as:

 - Presentation by the authors of sketches of urban development of the city